Islam in Korea: Soju

 Soju was first distilled around the 13th century, during the Mongol invasions of Korea.
-The Mongols had acquired the technique of distilling arak from the Muslim World during their invasion of Central Asia and the Middle East around 1256, it was subsequently introduced to Koreans and distilleries were set up around the city of Kaesong.
+The Mongols had acquired the technique of distilling arak from the Muslim world during their invasion of Central Asia and the Middle East around 1256.
+It was subsequently introduced to Koreans and distilleries were set up around the city of Kaesong.
 Indeed, in the area surrounding Kaesong, Soju is known as arak-ju.

-There are many restrictions in Muslim community including dietary and clothing; drinking alcohol and eating pork is forbidden.
-However, Korea's soju export to Islamic countries are increasing, especially Indonesia, the largest Muslim community country, increased 10.1% from 2017.
-While Islamic countries enforce their dietary rules, they allow alcohol imports for the non-Muslims and foreigners living in Indonesia are permitted to not follow the Islamic dietary laws.
+There are many restrictions in the Muslim community, including on diet and clothing; drinking alcohol and eating pork is forbidden.
+However, Korea's soju exports to Islamic countries are increasing, especially to Indonesia, the largest Muslim community country, where exports increased 10.1% from 2017.
+While Islamic countries enforce their dietary rules, they allow alcohol imports for the non-Muslims, and foreigners living in Indonesia are permitted to not follow the Islamic dietary laws.

 Joseon period

 Study of the Huihui Lifa

 Korean celestial globe based on the Huihui Lifa.

 In the early Joseon period, the Islamic calendar served as a basis for calendar reform owing to its superior accuracy over the existing Chinese-based calendars.
 A Korean translation of the Huihui Lifa "Muslim System of Calendrical Astronomy", a text combining Chinese astronomy with the zij works of Jamal al-Din, was studied during the time of Sejong the Great in the 15th century.
 The tradition of Chinese-Islamic astronomy survived in Korea up until the early 19th century.